SteelTurtle/OctoScanner/README.md

 Right.

 Well, unless some of your project managers have already sold to a customer a scanning solution for remote Windows clients that does not require them to buy a SCOM (System Center Operation Manager) server, because some smartass has guaranteed his/her bosses that "you can do wonders with PowerShell, oh yes"!!
-So somebody walks to your desk and asks you if somehow you can repair in 7 days the damages caused by this collective madness; the rest of the story is what you can find here...
+So somebody walks to your desk and asks if somehow it is possible to repair in 7 days the damages caused by this collective madness; the rest of the story is what you can find here...
 That was a word of advice on the context in which OctoScanner was born; now take the PSM and decide what to do with it!

 The author.